marcelltukora/heroku-integrated-firefox-geckodriver/README.md

 How To Use - Example Script (Python)
 ---
 For this example, I will be using Python.
-Here is an example script you can deploy:
+Here is an example script you can deploy to a Heroku slug to test

 ```